miguelsndc/react-projects/README.md

 # React Projects

-A collection of generic projects, to practice react.
+A collection of projects, to practice react.

 ## Birthday Reminder